oauthstuff/draft-oauth-rar/main.md

 * allow deployments to merge requested and pre-existing authorization details

 One option would be to have a mechanism allowing the registration of extension modules, each of them responsible for rendering the respective user consent and any transformation needed to provide the data needed to the resource server by way of structured access tokens or token introspection responses.

+## Use of JSON Schemas

+Products might allow deloyments to use JSON Schemas [@JSON.Schema] for defining authorization details types and validating authorization details objects against such schemas.
+In this case, the JSON schema id could be used as `type` value in the respective authorization details.

 ## Large requests